 Using a meat thermometer is the most reliable way to determine if your turkey is cooked to perfection.
 By measuring the internal temperature of the turkey, you can ensure that it is both safe to eat and moist and flavorful.

-See also How to cook chicken and rice on the stove
+See also How long should you cook chicken thighs on the stove

 The recommended internal temperature for cooked turkey is 165°F (74°C).
 This temperature should be measured in the thickest part of the turkey, such as the thigh, without touching the bone.
 Make sure to insert the thermometer towards the end of the cooking time to avoid overcooking the turkey.